 Upon opening the Editor to write this post I encountered the following:

-Having been (blissfully) away I’m not certain when the Gutenberg Editor was introduced to the New Dash, but it was pushed out to “Horizon” the official WordPress.com public testing environment, about a week ago.
+Having (blissfully) been away from blogging, I’m not certain when the Gutenberg Editor was introduced to the New Dash Editor, but it was pushed out to “Horizon” the official WordPress.com public testing environment, about a week ago.
 The feedback there has been limited and with few responses from “regular” WordPress.com users.
 If you are posting about this new editing experience on your own WordPress.com site, you do have the opportunity to test and get your findings in front of people in a place where it counts.

 I’ll post about editing options once I’ve had a chance to explore more on my test sites.